The Old Catholic Church and the Roman Catholic Church

 Concerning the Old Catholic Confederation

-Since the Episcopal lineage and Apostolic Succession of the Old Catholic Confederation derives directly from Blessed Pope Paul VI through Archbishop Emmanuel Milingo, Roman Catholic Archbishop Emeritus of Lusaka in Zambia, who consecrated Archbishop Peter Paul Brennan, the OCC hierarchy shares the same episcopal lineage of ninety-five percent of all Roman Catholic bishops around the world deriving from Scipione Cardinal Rebiba, who was consecrated in 1541.
+Since the Episcopal lineage and Apostolic Succession of the Old Catholic Confederation derives directly from Pope St. Paul VI through Archbishop Emmanuel Milingo, Roman Catholic Archbishop Emeritus of Lusaka in Zambia, who consecrated Archbishop Peter Paul Brennan, the OCC hierarchy shares the same episcopal lineage of ninety-five percent of all Roman Catholic bishops around the world deriving from Scipione Cardinal Rebiba, who was consecrated in 1541.

 Concerning Archbishop Emmanuel Milingo

-At the age of thirty-nine, Archbishop Milingo was one of the youngest priests to be consecrated a bishop in the Roman Catholic Church by Blessed Pope Paul VI in 1969, appointing him at that time Archbishop of Lusaka in Zambia.
+At the age of thirty-nine, Archbishop Milingo was one of the youngest priests to be consecrated a bishop in the Roman Catholic Church by Pope St. Paul VI in 1969, appointing him at that time Archbishop of Lusaka in Zambia.
 Archbishop Milingo served in that post for fourteen years before retiring in 1983.

 In his retirement, Archbishop Milingo frequently criticized the Church for its forced discipline of celibacy for secular clergy that he thought resulted in needless moral scandal.
 Then, in 2001, he argued that the Church should dispense secular priests from celibacy; and in the same year, he himself made the radical decision to marry after forty-three years of celibacy.
-But, at the request of then Pope John Paul II, Archbishop Milingo spent a year separated from his wife doing penance in prayerful reflection at a Capuchin monastery in Argentina.
+But, at the request of then Pope St. John Paul II, Archbishop Milingo spent a year separated from his wife doing penance in prayerful reflection at a Capuchin monastery in Argentina.

-The late venerable Archbishop Peter Paul Brennan, Archbishop Emeritus of New York of the Old Catholic Confederation, was known globally as an advocate for social justice.
+The late venerable Archbishop Peter Paul Brennan, Archbishop Emeritus and Bishop Emeritus of New York of the Old Catholic Confederation, was known globally as an advocate for social justice.
 The Archbishop's central point of contention with the Roman Catholic Church was the prohibition against married clergy.
 Like Archbishop Milingo, Archbishop Brennan was a great advocate for the married priesthood and episcopate, who spent thirty years of his life providing pastoral care to former Roman Catholic priests around the world who were forced to leave active ministry in order to pursue the calling of marriage.
 Later, Archbishop Brennan also objected to the modern doctrines of papal supremacy and papal infallibility, arguing for a restoration of the orthodox faith, a more democratic Church polity and an embrace of the modern world.
 Finally, he understood the OCC as a Prelature for Old-Catholics in order to live an authentic Christian life until we can be reconciled with the Church of Rome.

 But, in 2006, Archbishop Milingo returned to his wife and at a press conference in Washington, DC announced that he was commencing a new ministry to restore married priests to service to the Church.
 Then, on September 24, 2006, Archbishop Milingo consecrated Archbishop Peter Brennan along with three other married priests to the holy Episcopate.
 Two days later, on September 26, 2006, the Holy See issued a statement saying that Archbishop Milingo had automatically incurred excommunication (latae sententiae)in accordance with canon 1382 of the 1983 Code of Canon Law.
 Finally, on December 17, 2009 the Press Office of the Holy See announced that Archbishop Milingo had been reduced to the lay state.